RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 ## Web UI

 You can do all the same steps above using web application.
-You need to go to `https://world-sandbox.oftrust.net/` and simply follow authorization flow.
+You need to go to [My World App](https://world-sandbox.oftrust.net/) and simply follow authorization flow.